Short Parliament

 John Pym, MP for Tavistock, quickly emerged as a major figure in debate; his long speech on 17 April expressed the refusal of the House of Commons to vote subsidies unless royal abuses were addressed.
 John Hampden, in contrast, was persuasive in private: he sat on nine committees.
 A flood of petitions concerning royal abuses were coming up to Parliament from the country.
-Charles's attempted offer to cease the levying of ship money did not impress the House.
+Charles's offer to cease the levying of ship money did not impress the House.

-Annoyed with the resumption of debate on Crown privilege and the violation of Parliamentary privilege by the arrest of the nine members in 1629, and unnerved about an upcoming scheduled debate on the deteriorating situation in Scotland, Charles dissolved Parliament on 5 May 1640, after only three weeks' sitting.
-It was followed later in the year by the Long Parliament.
+Annoyed with the resumption of debate on Crown privilege and the violation of parliamentary privilege by the arrest of the nine members in 1629, and unnerved about an upcoming scheduled debate on the deteriorating situation in Scotland, Charles dissolved Parliament on 5 May 1640, after only three weeks' sitting.
+This led to major discontent, particularly in London, and the following week a large armed mob attacked Lambeth Palace in the hope of capturing the unpopular Archbishop, William Laud, who was popularly blamed for the dissolution.
+In August 1640, a Scots Covenanter army invaded and occupied parts of northern England.
+The truce which followed compelled the King to call another parliament which he could not dissolve.
+This became known as the Long Parliament.